 - stage I: gap analysis and preliminary impact assessment,

 - stage II: implementation of IFRS 9 based on the concept developed.

-Under this project, the Company made the appropriate changes to its accounting policy and operational procedures.
-Methods for evaluating business models and cash flow analysis were developed and implemented, including identifying assets, in respect of which following 1 January 2018 there will be a change in valuation method from amortised costs to fair value.
-With respect to impairment, the Company developed and implemented methods for calculating expected credit losses on trade receivables (simplified approach) and other financial assets (general approach).
-With respect to hedge accounting, the Company updated the appropriate IT systems in order to modify the manner of recognising changes in the time value of options.
+Under this project, the Group made the appropriate changes to its accounting policy and operational procedures.
+Methods for evaluating business models and cash flow analysis were developed and implemented, including identifying assets, in respect of which following 1 January 2018 there will be a change in the valuation method from amortised costs to fair value.
+With respect to impairment, the Group developed and implemented methods for calculating expected credit losses on trade receivables (simplified approach) and other financial assets (general approach).
+With respect to hedge accounting, the Parent Entity updated the appropriate IT systems in order to modify the manner of recognising changes in the time value of options.

-The Company decided to implement the standard as at 1 January 2018, without correcting comparative data, which means that data concerning 2017 presented in the financial statements for 2018 will not be comparable.
+The Group decided to implement the standard as at 1 January 2018 without correcting comparative data, which means that data concerning 2017 presented in the financial statements for 2018 will not be comparable.

 Accumulated other comprehensive income

 Reclassification of items measured at amortised cost or at cost to measured at fair value for: